karmaniverous/blog/_posts/2022-08-07-vercel-preview-branch-weirdness.md

 If you're looking at `process.env.NEXT_PUBLIC_VERCEL_ENV` on a published branch, its value will either be `production` or `preview`.
 If you're looking for it in your development environment, it won't be set—think about it—unless you set it explicitly from an environment file using something like [`dotenv`](https://www.npmjs.com/package/dotenv).

 So my Next.js template has a Coming Soon page.
-To make it work, I have entries in three environment files:
+To make it work, I have entries in two environment files:

 `.env.development`
 ```sh